Nooses showing up more in hate incidents around country

-Nooses have appeared recently around the nation’s capital — including the Smithsonian’s new African-American history museum — in a rash of incidents that experts say shows the growing use of hate symbols in the U.S. to try to intimidate minorities.
+WASHINGTON (AP) _ Nooses have appeared recently around the nation’s capital _ including the Smithsonian’s new African-American history museum _ in a rash of incidents that experts say shows the growing use of hate symbols in the U.S. to try to intimidate minorities.

 “We’ve seen a spike in the use of symbols of hate lately, and the noose is one more example,” said Denison University professor Jack Shuler, who has studied lynching and noose imagery in the U.S.